-St John’s Cemetery opened in 1893 with its first burial on the 29 June.
-It is seven hectares in size and has approximately 9,000 burial plots as well as cremated remains.
-It occupies a gently sloping site in a square adjacent to the Worcester to Hereford railway line which forms the southern boundary and is bounded by industry and residential properties on the remaining 3 sides.
+St. John’s cemetery opened in 1893 with its first burial on 29 June.
+It is seven hectares in size and has approximately 9,000 burial plots as well cremated remains.
+It occupies a gently sloping site in a square adjacent to the Worcester to Hereford railway line which forms the southern boundary and is bounded by industry and residential properties on the remaining 2 sides.

-St John’s Burial Ground was created after locals, who were mostly working-class and poor, complained about the cost of transporting their dead across the River to Astwood Cemetery.
-Details of a meeting can be found in The Worcester Chronicle (21 June 1890).
+St. John’s Burial Ground was created after locals, who were mostly working-class and poor, complained about the cost of transporting their loved ones across the River to Astwood Cemetery.
+Details of a meeting can be found in The Worcester Chronicle (June 21st, 1890).

-Notable burials at St John’s include the Reverend Geoffrey Studdert Kennedy, Known as Woodbine Willie (1883-1929) who was known for comforting soldiers in WW1 through prayer and offering Woodbine cigarettes.
-He later went onto become an advocate for Christian socialism and pacifism and a published poet.
-He was also Chair of the Worcester Workers Committee, championing rights for workers.
-When he died, over 2,000 mourners lined the streets and threw Woodbine cigarettes at the coffin.
+Notable burials at St John’s include the Reverend Geoffrey Studdert Kennedy, known locally as Woodbine Willie (1883-1929) who was known for comforting soldiers in WW1 through prayer and offering Woodbine cigarettes.
+He became an advocate for Christian socialism and pacifism as well as a published poet and also went on to become Chair of the Worcester Workers Committee, championing rights for workers.
+It was reported that when he died, over 2,000 mourners lined the streets and threw Woodbine cigarettes at the coffin.